Pyeongtaek–Yeongwol Expressway

-The Pyeongtaek–Jecheon Expressway, Route 40, is an expressway in South Korea, currently connecting Pyeongtaek, Gyeonggi Province to Jecheon, North Chungcheong Province with planned extensions to Jecheon, Samcheok.
+The Pyeongtaek–Yeongwol Expressway, Route 40, is an expressway in South Korea, currently connecting Pyeongtaek, Gyeonggi Province to Jecheon, North Chungcheong Province with planned extensions to Jecheon, Samcheok.

 Originally assigned route number 24 during planning and initial construction, it was reassigned route number 40 in 2001 as part of the new South Korean expressway numbering scheme.
 Construction began in December 1997.

 The Pyeongtaek–Jecheon Expressway is part of South Korea's integrated tollway system.
 Motorists pay tolls only when leaving the system, not when transferring between expressways within the system.